Circhastic/ecommerce-etl-pipeline/README.md

 # eCommerce Events Data Pipeline and Analysis
-An online flower shop, has been experiencing growth in website traffic and customer orders.
+An online cosmetic store, has been experiencing growth in website traffic and customer orders.
 The business wants to better understand user behavior, optimize marketing efforts, and improve sales performance.
-However, their raw ecommerce event data—such as product views, cart additions, and completed purchases is collected by CDP (Customer Data Platform).
+Their raw ecommerce event data such as product views, cart additions, and completed purchases are collected using SaaS.

 To support data-driven decision-making, their company needs a data pipeline that ingests, processes, and transforms this raw event data into clean, structured tables and dashboards.
 These insights should help answer key questions like:

 - What are the most popular flower products?
 - How do users behave before making a purchase?
 - What time of day or day of the week has the highest sales volume?
-- Which users are most engaged or likely to return?

 Kaggle Dataset can be found [here](https://www.kaggle.com/datasets/mkechinov/ecommerce-events-history-in-cosmetics-shop).

-## Technologies
+## Technology Stack
 - IaC: Terraform
 - Workflow Orchestration: Python/Airflow
 - Data Lake: Google Cloud Storage (GCS)